fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/cpp/README.md

 This dev container and its associated image includes a clone of the [`Vcpkg`](https://github.com/microsoft/vcpkg) repo for library packages, and a bootstrapped instance of the [Vcpkg-tool](https://github.com/microsoft/vcpkg-tool) itself.

-The minimum version of `cmake` required to install packages is higher than the version available in the main package repositories for Debian (<=11) and Ubuntu (<=21.10).  `Vcpkg` will download a compatible version of `cmake` for its own use if that is the case (on x86_64 architectures)
+The minimum version of `cmake` required to install packages is higher than the version available in the main package repositories for Debian (<=11) and Ubuntu (<=21.10).  `Vcpkg` will download a compatible version of `cmake` for its own use if that is the case (on x86_64 architectures), however you can opt to reinstall a different version of `cmake` globally by replacing `${templateOption:reinstallCmakeVersionFromSource}` with version (say 3.21.5) in `.devcontainer/Dockerfile`.

+Most additional library packages installed using Vcpkg will be downloaded from their [official distribution locations